 Queen Elizabeth, the Queen Mother, is now flying across the Pacific to Honolulu on the next stage of her journey to New Zealand and Australia.

-Queen Elizabeth, the Queen Mother, is now flying across the Pacific to Honolulu on the next stage of her journey to New Zealand and Australia.
+Background: Queen Elizabeth, the Queen Mother, is now flying across the Pacific to Honolulu on the next stage of her journey to New Zealand and Australia.
 The aircraft carrying her Majesty left Vancouver, Canada, for Honolulu early this afternoon, Australian Eastern Time.

 Meanwhile, selected Commonwealth drivers who'll man the fleet of cars for the Queen Mother's visit are completing special training in Melbourne.